whiletruelearn/whiletruelearn.github.io/content/projects/index.md

 # Projects

-These are some of the open source projects that I have worked on.
+These are some of the open/inner source projects that I have worked on.